Skip to main content

 save office operates real US business addresses in seven cities.
 Two of the seven sit in jurisdictions without a state income tax: Tampa Florida and Cheyenne Wyoming.
 PTE is not relevant for owners operating only in those locations because there is no state income tax to pay at the entity level.

 Five of the seven sit in jurisdictions with state income tax.
 California has an active PTE election at 9.3%, which applies in both Los Angeles and San Francisco.
 New York has an active PTE election up to 10.9%, which applies in New York City (NYC also has a separate municipal PTE election layered on top of the state).
 Wilmington Delaware is the formation address for many multi-state LLCs; Delaware enacted PTE legislation that takes effect after the Division of Revenue certifies system readiness, so verify current Delaware PTE status on revenue.delaware.gov before relying on it.
-Washington DC has its own income tax (4% to 10.75%) and operates an unincorporated business franchise tax structure rather than an elective PTE in the AICPA-tracked sense; verify current DC treatment with a licensed CPA before assuming PTE election eligibility for a DC-based LLC.
+Washington DC has its own income tax (4% to 10.75%) and operates an unincorporated business franchise tax structure rather than an elective PTE in the AICPA-tracked sense, so DC treatment for a DC-based LLC typically needs a licensed CPA review before assuming PTE election eligibility.

 Multi-state LLCs benefit from the seven-city coverage when the operating address has to match the state where the PTE election is filed.
 A Delaware-formed LLC making the California PTE election typically registers as a foreign LLC in California first; the Los Angeles or San Francisco address provides the operating address that matches the California foreign qualification and the California PTE election.
 The same pattern applies to New York City for New York PTE.